 Note: organizations who already filled out ROUND 1 of the survey will need to fill out ROUND 2 to receive full consideration.

-More information about the IE Funders Alliance Rapid Response Fund (contributions from foundations and other institutional philanthropy) and the IECF COVID-19 Relief Fund (all contributions, including individual donations welcome).
+More information about the IE Funders Alliance Rapid Response Fund (contributions from foundations and other institutional philanthropy) and the IECF COVID-19 Resilience Fund (all contributions, including individual donations welcome).